 Myra has been the Business Manager at Helpline House since 1998.
 She has a B.A. degree from the University of Colorado and moved to Bainbridge Island in 1979.
 She now lives in Suquamish.
 Myra has served in positions of leadership in the League of Women Voters for many years – was on the Board of Directors for the League of Women Voters of Washington for 16 years and is the current President of the League of Women Voters of Kitsap.

-Debbie's connection began as the Helpline House's Volunteer Services Coordinator in 2013 combined with her background in the printing & design industry she has formed her new role as the Communications Manager at Helpline House.
-She has an AA degree from the University of Alaska, Anchorage and 25 years of project management in print production and visual communications.
-Debbie helps guide, inform, and share Helpline House's print, social and digital media.
-Her different roles at Helpline House bring light to all community members that want to help or need support from the food bank, social workers, case managers, seasonal programs and many more resources.
+Debbie's connection began as the Helpline House's Volunteer Services Coordinator in 2013; combined with her background in the printing & design industry, she has formed her new role as the Communications Manager at Helpline House.
+She holds an AA degree in Graphic Design from the University of Alaska, Anchorage, and 25 years of project management in print production and visual communications.
+Debbie helps guide, inform, and share Helpline House's range of services through print, social and digital media.
+Her different roles at Helpline House bring light to all community members that want to help or need support from the food bank, social workers, case managers, seasonal programs, along with many more resources.
 Since 1996, she and her husband have been involved in the Bainbridge community, inspired by the PNW's four seasons to play outside, garden more, and try every summer to grow a better crop of tomatoes while raising their four children.

 Social Work Team